fatih/vim-go-tutorial/README.md

 unsafe.Pointer
 ```

-Let's move on to more useful highglights.
+Let's move on to more useful highlights.
 What about build tags?
 It's not easy
 to implement it without looking into the `go/build` document.
 Let us add first
 the following: `let g:go_highlight_build_constraints = 1` and change your
 `main.go` file to: